 “[My parents] simply didn’t understand why I’d love to study music.
 They believed to study music or to become a musician or composer was a silly idea...I had to find my own way and it wasn’t so easy.”

 The words of the Venetian composer, musician, producer, and polymath Gigi Masin ring true in the ears of those young and old, past present and future, who want to be creative but feel restrained by family and society.
 Always an innovator, Gigi’s first experiments in the late 1970s were sound collages made while working for theatres in Venice, working with tape loops, field recordings, and turntablism.
-Experimenting with tape allowed him to discover “a new language to express himself”, more than in his original ambitions to be a guitarist and violinist, looked down upon by his parents.
+Experimenting with tape allowed him to discover a new language to express himself, more than in his original ambitions to be a guitarist and violinist, looked down upon by his parents.
 It was difficult to find a local audience for these works, culminating in the release of his debut album Wind in 1987.
 A nation and society at the forefront of so many strands of Western music and high culture, Italy was staid and traditional.
-Gigi believed there to be a “poor sense of culture” and a “sort of intellectual haughtiness in the Italian media
+Gigi believed there to be “a poor sense of culture and a sort of intellectual haughtiness in the Italian media

 Underappreciated on its release, Wind soon gained a cult following among late night radio listeners, hearing these gentle echoes of the Venetian landscape, reflecting a personal outlook on Venice from a native son; a rare artifact in a world where the platonic Venice can be heard and seen from artists the world over, but images and sounds of the actual Venice are harder to come by.
 Gigi is a rare exception.
 Released for free, Gigi never expected much to come of it.
-His 1989 joint album for Sub Rosa with This Heat’s Charles Hayward, Les Nouvelles Musiques Du Chambre, took on a life of its own when Clouds was sampled by Björk, To Rococo Rot, Nujabes – and most recently by Post Malone – but Gigi remained in obscurity.
+His 1989 joint album for Sub Rosa with This Heat’s Charles Hayward, Les Nouvelles Musiques Du Chambre, took on a life of its own when his track Clouds was sampled by Björk, To Rococo Rot, Nujabes, Black Eyed Peas, and Post Malone – but Gigi remained in obscurity.
 His output slowed from the early 90s as he raised a family and worked dutifully for Il Posto.
 Tragedy struck in 2007 when a flood destroyed the vast majority of his archives: instruments, tapes, records, and memorabilia.
 Salvaging what he could, he took to the computer for the first time, starting the next phase of innovating.

 Jamie Tiller and Tako Reyenga.
-It marked the start of the wider recognition Gigi so richly deserved, receiving praise from media and figures like Devendra Banhart, who claimed to listen to the album daily, praising how his music “is representative of the entire spectrum of emotions, which is what I think I, as a fan of music, am often looking for”.
-Through the label, Gigi met British producer and label head Jonny Nash (from Melody as Truth) and cult Dutch DJ and producer Marco Sterk (alias Young Marco), forming the trio Gaussian Curve and releasing their debut Clouds on the label in 2015.
+It marked the start of the wider recognition Gigi so richly deserved, receiving praise from media and figures like Devendra Banhart, who claimed to listen to the album daily, praising in an interview in The Quietus how his music “is representative of the entire spectrum of emotions, which is what I think I, as a fan of music, am often looking for”.
+Through the label, Gigi met British producer and Melody As Truth label head Jonny Nash and cult Dutch DJ and producer Marco Sterk (Young Marco), forming the trio Gaussian Curve and releasing their debut Clouds on the label in 2015.
 Gigi says it was “an instant friendship”, a dream collaboration where they only had to sit in a studio and “let the music fill the space”.

 Ermondi and Paolo Mazzacani of Tempelhof after a show in Mantua; their two joint albums for Italian label Hell Yeah – Hoshi and Tsuki – came in bursts of inspiration, virtually but simply.
-Gigi also appeared on PAN as part of Lifted, a group spearheaded by Future Times founder Andrew Field-Pickering (aka Max D), also featuring Matthew Papich (Co La), Jeremy Hyman (from Avey Tare’s Slasher Flicks), Motion Graphix, Jordan Czamanski (from Juju & Jordash), and Dawit Eklund (from 1432 R).
-A series of singles came on Throne of Blood, Dekmantel, and Light In The Attic, along with dates at festivals, galleries ... and opening for Devendra Banhart in Milan.
-With more international tour dates, upcoming collaborations, an album of new material, and a continuous refusal to be pigeonholed as ambient, new age, Balearic, modern classical, or whatever you wish to call him ...
-Gigi Masin continues to be one of the most quietly innovative and singular artists in the scene.
-Not wanting to rest on his laurels and remain tethered to past triumphs, he remains facing forward, doing things “in the same way I did in the past, when nobody cared.”
+Gigi also appeared on PAN as part of Lifted, a group spearheaded by Future Times founder Andrew Field-Pickering (Max D / Beautiful Swimmers), also featuring Matthew Papich (Co La), Jeremy Hyman (Avey Tare’s Slasher Flicks), Motion Graphix, Jordan Czamanski (Juju & Jordash), and Dawit Eklund (1432 R).
+A series of singles came on Throne of Blood, Dekmantel, and Light In The Attic, along with dates at festivals, galleries, and opening for Oneohtrix Point Never and Devendra Banhart.
+With more international tour dates, upcoming collaborations, an upcoming album of new material - Calypso - on R&S/Apollo, and a continuous refusal to be pigeonholed as ambient, new age, Balearic, modern classical, or whatever you wish to call him, Gigi Masin continues to be one of the most quietly innovative and singular artists in the scene.
+Not wanting to rest on his laurels and remain tethered to past triumphs, he remains facing forward, doing things “in the same way I did in the past, when nobody cared”.